slawomirpiela/FlopShout/README.md

 #Feature list

--Classes
+- Classes
--Constructors
+- Constructors
--Use of the minim library, processing core etc.
+- Use of the minim library, processing core etc.
--Original Artowork
+- Original Artowork
--Loops
+- Loops
--Input Listeners
+- Input Listeners
--Use of static variables
+- Use of static variables
--Humour!
+- Humour!
 (Come on a flying potato?
 That's hilarious!)

-#Pictures and development progress of the design
+#Pictures and development progress of the design (links only as the images are too big)
 -Early picture of the hero flying potato in development http://imgur.com/HDGupxL
 -Play button that was going to be used but then scrapped, because it didn't fit the theme